RosewellSoftware/RosewellBASIC/README.md

 This Update Includes;

---*Background Colors*-- Adds 18 New Background Colors to the New Background Color System
+--*Background Colors*-- Adds 2 New Background Colors to the New Background Color System

---*Restart*-- You can now restart the app to the Default blue version of the app

---*Uptodate Manual*--
+--*Menu Bar*-- Adds a new Menu Bar for quick options

 --*Bug Fixes*--